-An acknowledgement letter will be sent within 5 business days of receipt of the Internal Appeal.
+An acknowledgement letter will be sent within 72 hours of receipt of the Internal Appeal.

 Internal Appeals, including Expedited Appeals, must be pursued within 180 calendar days of receipt of the original determination.
 If your request for Appeal is not received within this time period, you will not be able to continue to pursue the Appeal process and may jeopardize your ability to pursue the matter in any forum.
-We will send you a written acknowledgement letter within 5 business days of receipt of your Appeal.
 If you or your treating Provider determines that your health could be jeopardized by waiting for a decision under the regular Appeal process, you or your Provider may specifically request an Expedited Appeal and a review by an Independent Review Organization concurrently.
 Please see Expedited Appeals later in this section for more information.